Post-Training LLMs as Better Decision-Making Agents: A Regret-Minimization Approach: Deferred Experimental Results for

 Assume that the LLM never observes information about numbers in the context of distributional output, and thus never encounters probabilities smaller than 0.1 (\textit{i.e.}, no extreme outputs).
 Since the LLM does not operate through a number but instead treats each digit as a token, the absence of such tokens in training means it cannot generate them.
 Therefore, if we expect the LLM to produce a versatile policy (or probability distribution), it must at least be exposed to those specific tokens during training.
 We hypothesize that weak open-weight LLMs are unable to produce high-entropy policies.
 We illustrate this with experiments by examining the distribution of the probabilistic simplex generated by Gemma-2-9b-it.

-\Cref{fig:open-FOL-indist-appendix-dist} indicates that FTRL and the capable closed-weight LLM like OpenAI's GPT-4o mini, although they may have some specific preference on certain value (like $0.10$), generally include both simplexes with low entropy (values concentrated near uniform policy) and high entropy (values which are relatively far from near uniform policy).
+\Cref{fig:open-FOL-indist-appendix-dist} indicates that FTRL and the capable closed-weight LLM like OpenAI's GPT-4o mini, although they may have some specific preference on certain value (like $0.10$), generally include both simplices with high entropy (values concentrated near uniform policy) and low entropy (values which are relatively far from near uniform policy).
 However, the simplex of the open-weight LLMs like Gemma-2-9b-it concentrates near a uniform policy with a low variance.
-The trained model doesn't show an improvement for the \textit{low-entropy simplex bias} problem, which is a potential limitation for \briefalgorithmexpand{}, especially in small LLMs, where its original distribution for probabilistic simplexes has certain preferences or limitations.
+The trained model doesn't show an improvement for the \textit{high-entropy simplex bias} problem, which is a potential limitation for \briefalgorithmexpand{}, especially in small LLMs, where its original distribution for probabilistic simplices has certain preferences or limitations.